Laserpete/Kawaii-AI/README.md

 POST - boot, great.
 Let's ditch this mobile HDD and put in this 60GB Kingston SSD that I actually found in some computer that had been out in the rain for weeks to months - still works!
 (I mean it's solid state right?
 The power was off)

-Debian NetInstall, SSH from my actual computer (It's also an Esprimo I got for free), ollama, qwen3:4b...
+Debian NetInstall, SSH from my actual computer (It's also an Esprimo I got for free), ssh-keyswap, ollama, qwen3:4b...

 OK so there was quite a lot of bad noise at this point and - as you might suspect - the core temperatures hit 100°C like instantly.
 2011, Thermal paste old.